 Preparing a meal with other course participants (outstanding crew!)

 Did it help?
 My week at Arvon helped turbocharge my motivation; my writing; and, possibly, the prospects for getting my next book published.
-Five good reasons why:
+Five reasons why:

 - Inspiration.
 Being surrounded by other writers is stimulating.
 Everyone fizzes with ideas.
 Listening to others’ first pages and other writing fuels your desire to improve your own.
 Recommendations for reading; other courses; or tips on writing competitions can all boost your motivation or suggest new ways forward.